-- Access to a well-sequenced curriculum so that knowledge and skills are built incrementally, with a good level of clarity about what is intended to be taught and practised in each subject.
+- Access to a well-sequenced curriculum so that knowledge and skills are built incrementally, with a good level of clarity about what is intended to be taught and practiced in each subject.

 - Frequent and clear explanations of new content, delivered by a teacher in the school or through high quality curriculum resources.

 - A programme that is of equivalent length to the core teaching pupils would receive in school.

 In the event of a class/year group bubble being asked to self-isolate, THS will:

 - Ensure teaching staff deliver a blend of live lessons and pre-recorded material from school for students to access remotely via Microsoft Teams